 There are two different ways to soak fruits:

-- Grind your fruits up with wine and rum and store in an air tight container.
+- Grind your fruits up with wine and rum and store them in an airtight container.

 Here I am using the grind first then soak process to make my soaked fruits.
 I add the fruits a little at a time keeping the ratio of the different fruits consistent so that I have a well blended mixture of fruits.